-Loader Session alloc_rom_module

-Allocate dataspace to be used as ROM module by the loaded sub- system
+Loader Session alloc_rom_module Allocate dataspace to be used as ROM module by the loaded sub- pure virtual method

+system

 Arguments

 name Name const & Designated name of the rom module

 size size_t Size of rom module

 Return value

 Dataspace_capability Dataspace_capability dataspace that contains the backing store of the rom module

 Details

 The content of the dataspace is made visible to the loaded subsystem not before commit_rom_module has been called.
 This two-step procedure enables the client to update the content of the ROM module during the lifetime of the session by subsequently calling dataspace with the same name as argument.
 Each time, a new dataspace is allocated but not yet presented to the loaded subsystem.
 When calling commit_rom_module, the most recently allocated dataspace becomes visible.
 The server frees intermediate dataspaces that are no longer used.

 Loader Session commit_rom_module

 Expose ROM module to loaded subsystem pure virtual method

 Argument

 name Name const &

 Exception

 Rom_module_does_not_exist If the rom module name wasn't allocated beforehand

 Loader Session ram_quota

+pure virtual method

-Define RAM quota assigned to the subsystem pure virtual method
+Denne krati quota assigned to the subsystem

 Argument

 quantum size_t

 Details

-The quantum specified must be in the bounds of the quota attach RAM resources used for ROM modules are accounted, too.
-If ROM runtime by subsequent calls of alloc_rom_module, the resources ROM modules are doubled.
-If ram_quota is not called prior calling start, all available session to the subsystem.
-I modules are modified at needed for the respective
+The quantum specified must be in the bounds of the quota attached the session.
+Note tha RAM resources used for ROM modules are accounted, too.
+If ROM modules are modified a runtime by subsequent calls of alloc_rom_module, the resources needed for the respective ROM modules are doubled.
+If ram_quota is not called prior calling start, all available session resources will be assigned to the subsystem.

 Loader Session constrain_geometry

 Constrain size of the nitpicker buffer used by the subsystem pure virtual method

 Argument

 size Area

 Details

-Calling this method prior start() enables the virtualization of the face. he nitpicker session inter-
+Calling this method prior start() enables the virtualization of the nitpicker session interface.

-Loader Session parent_view pure virtual method
+Loader Session parent_view

-Set the parent view of the subsystem's view. pure virtual incuroa
+Set the parent view of the subsystem's view. pure virtual method

 Argument

 view View_capability

 Details

-If parent_view is not called prior calling start, the subsystem's v view. iew will not have a parent
+If parent_view is not called prior calling start, the subsystem's view will not have a paren view.

 Loader Session view_ready_sigh

 Register signal handler notified at creation time of the first view pure virtual method

 Argument

 sigh Signal_context_capability